Paper Chan's Little Guide to Minecraft Server Optimization!

 The limit here is essential as it prevents the server from stalling when attempting to load a chunk that contains a large number of these projectile entities.

-(Sometimes projectiles are being fired into unloaded chunks intentionally by players to crash a server, or unintentionally by sheer luck.
-Both of which can be avoided with these limits set in place)
+Sometimes projectiles are fired into unloaded chunks intentionally by players to crash a server, or unintentionally by sheer luck.
+Both of which can be avoided with these limits in place.

 alt-item-despawn-rate: